How to Become an HSOC Major:

 5. Meet in person with the HSOC Director or Associate Director in order to submit your application.
 You must declare in person—dropping off your application and making your worksheet official does not declare you as an HSOC major.

 What can I do with an HSOC major?

 What can’t you do?
 Our majors say HSOC "allows you to study the big picture” and "understand real issues for a real world.”
 HSOC majors go on to every kind of professional school, and jobs in business, public and international health, and government.
-For more information, contact Dr. David Barnes, HSOC Director, or Dr. Ann Greene, Associate Director, read the Alumni page, or contact or a member of the HSOC Student Advisory Board.
+For more information, contact the Director or Associate Director, read the Alumni page, or contact or a member of the HSOC Student Advisory Board.

 HSOC 10 (Health and Societies) or HSOC 145 (Comparative Medicine) is a pre-requisite for this major.
 Students must take this course in their freshman or sophomore year; they cannot declare the major until they have taken or are currently enrolled in HSOC 10 or HSOC 145.